Student Services: General Policies and Procedures

 1.37 – Violation of a student’s right to free expression.

-1.38 – Failure to follow the requirement of wearing a mask at all times while on campus.
+1.38 – Failure to follow the requirement of wearing a mask during a mask mandate for the College.

 1.39 – Failure to report a positive COVID-19 test to campus authorities.